 Customs authorities use the declared value to determine whether the goods shipped comply with their customs clearance regulations as second-hand personal effects and whether the declared value does not suggest that the articles are new and imported for resale, or for any other reason other than for personal use.

-If your shipment is found not to comply with duty-free entry regulations, it will be the responsibility of the consignee to complete all customs clearance procedures and pay any duties, taxes or fees.
-If you are sending new or commercial items, import duties and taxes may be due as a standard.
+If your shipment is found not to comply with duty-free entry regulations, it will be the responsibility of the consignee to complete all customs clearance procedures and pay any duties, taxes, or fees.
+If you are sending new or commercial items, payment of import duties and taxes may be required from you.